okstate-maps/guide-publishing-georeferenced-map/index.md

 *Note: Publishing may take some time.
 Once it is a finished, a pop up should appear that says publishing was successfull.*

 ## Conclusion
+ArcGIS Pro offers numerous options when it comes to sharing or publishing projects.

 ## Further Reading/Resources